 In NYC many families are bilingual or even trilingual.
 When a child is exposed to two (or more) languages, he/she should meet language milestones.
 Developmental rough patches may include mixing vocabulary and grammar from the multiple languages.
 There have been only a few children with whom I have worked where I discouraged two (or three) languages based on the type and severity of the language delay.

-Oral motor therapy uses a variety of child friendly exercises to develop awareness, strength, coordination and mobility of the mouth muscles (jaw, lips and tongue).
-It is often used in conjunction with traditional articulation (speech) therapy where individual sounds are addressed according to the child’s mouth muscle skills.
+Oral motor therapy and oral placement therapy use a variety of child friendly exercises to develop awareness, strength, coordination and mobility of the mouth muscles (jaw, lips and tongue).

-For example, if a child has difficulty with the sounds /p/ and /t/ and can easily bring his/her lips together for /p/ but cannot elevate the tip of the tongue for /t/, we would work on the sound /p/ in words while we strengthened the tongue with oral motor exercises for /t/.
+Stephanie uses oral motor therapy to address problems such as drooling and open mouth posture.
+She uses Oral Placement Therapy when traditional articulation activities are not enough to help a child learn how to say specific speech sounds.
+In a simplistic example, if a child has difficulty with the sounds /p/ and /t/ and can easily bring his/her lips together for /p/ but cannot elevate the tip of the tongue for /t/, we would work on the sound /p/ in words (articulation therapy) while we strengthened the tongue using Oral Placement Therapy for /t/.

 Drooling can often be eliminated through improving awareness and oral motor exercises.